louispotok/louispotok-dot-com/index.md

 * An [unauthorized mirror of the NAEB database]({{site.baseurl}}{% link pages/naeb.md %})
 * My thoughts on [Eternal Websites]({{site.baseurl}}{% link pages/websites.md %})
 * The [colophon]({{site.baseurl}}{% link pages/colophon.md %}) for this site

-# Contact Me

-You can reach me by [email](mailto:{{site.email}}) or follow me on [Twitter](https://twitter.com/louispotok).
-My Twitter DMs are open, although I believe Twitter imposed restrictions on DMs in late 2023.

-I love getting messages from friendly strangers, so don't be shy.
-Feel free to:
-* Tell me if you had a strong reaction, positive or negative, to something I wrote.
-* Ask me a favor -- I'll gladly help if I can.
-* Tell me what you're working on and why you're passionate about it.
-* Ask for advice.
-* Send or request reading suggestions.

 <div class="accordion">
 <h3>Bugs?</h3>